rcrowley/talk-django-puppet/slides.md

 !SLIDE bullets

-# We need web scale!
+# We need a grown up server

 	@@@ puppet
 	package {